ArubAlmuhanna/Product-Management/README.md

 ## In this course I learned:
 -  Pitch a product vision.
--  Run a Design Sprint.
+-  Run a design sprint.